hypo69/hypo/pytest/gemini - set 3/en/src/ai/README.md

     return "This is a sample prompt."

-# Example test demonstrating fixture use (needs an actual function)
+# Example test demonStarting fixture use (needs an actual function)
 def test_anthropic_call_model_with_fixture(sample_prompt):
     """Tests anthropic_call_model with a fixture."""
     result = anthropic_call_model(sample_prompt)